Loading prediction data...

-How to Scientifically Evaluate a Quantitative System?
+How to Fairly Evaluate a Quantitative Trading System?

-1 Profitability
+1. Profitability

-2 Risk Control
+2. Risk Control

-3 Scalability
+3. Scalability

-In-depth Analysis of Key Metrics
+In-depth Analysis of Key Indicators

 Annualized Return